githubtraining/introduction-to-github-apps/responses/01_intro-gh-apps.md

 ## Step 1: Get familiar with GitHub Apps

-To learn more about GitHub Apps, you will install two to this repository.
+To learn more about GitHub Apps, you will install two on this repository.
 Make sure to install the apps on **this** repository only.
 Don't apply them to everything you have access to.

 ### :keyboard: Activity: Install your first apps :tada: